haved/haved.github.io/_posts/2018-03-22-Virtual-and-inheritance-and-stuff.md

 };

-typedef VEntity := virt Entity; //Makes all functions virtual in the class, introducing a vtable typedef VCreateEntity := class with CreateEntity with VEntity; //Fills the vtable
+typedef VEntity := virt Entity; //Makes all functions virtual in the class, introducing a vtable typedef VCreateEntity := class with CreateEntity with VEntity; //New class filling VEntity's vtable

 def main() {
     mut world := Vec(&mut VEntity);